 Raising awareness of the great need for altruistic donors in this country might eventually produce another UK sperm or egg bank, but it will require a good deal of joined-up thinking, careful planning and a credible business model to make it viable.
 Recruiting donors successfully requires dedication, focus, knowledge, understanding and perseverance from a full-time team.

 The social, physical and psychological differences of egg and sperm donors must be taken into account when recruiting.
 We have found that making the overall journey easier for egg donors makes them more inclined to help, and we imagine that this would also be the case for sperm donors.
 Perhaps, therefore, it is time to review just whether the path for sperm donors is as easy as it could be.
 For instance, should men be expected to produce so many samples?
 Are the number of visits required set for their convenience or to make the system financially attractive to the clinics?
 Should we be exploring whether moderating the number of samples demanded from each donor might lessen the time commitment and result in a lower dropout rate?
 Perhaps questions need to be asked about what other factors are limiting the number of donors.
 Given the current tests and technologies available, are there ways which might make the donor experience easier and therefore more appealing?

 The closure of the NSB could be a trigger to review whether gamete donation is sufficiently focused on donors to attract enough of them and to seriously review each stage of the donation process.
 Surely our collective aim is to enable recipients to get an egg or sperm from the UK, rather than seek help from abroad simply because we can’t get the UK donation process right for donors?

-The above comment has been published in BioNews 876:
+The above comment was published in BioNews 876.